Step 2: The Official Statement Of Status Of Eligibility

 - Your Florida Temporary Certificate is issued when:

-- your Official Statement states that "you are eligible" for at least a Temporary Certificate, and
+- your Official SOE states that "you are eligible" for at least a Temporary Certificate, and

-- you are employed as a teacher and your fingerprints are processed before your Official Statement expires.
+- you are employed as a teacher and your fingerprints are processed before your Official SOE expires.

 - When your certificate is issued, the list of requirements on your Official Statement must be completed before the expiration date of your Temporary Certificate.

-- If your Official Statement expires before you are employed in a Florida school, you may re-apply for a new Official Statement.
-You will be then evaluated for eligibility based upon the certification laws and rules in effect at the time your next application is received.
+- If your Official SOE expires before you are employed in a Florida school, you may re-apply for a new evaluation.
+Your eligibility will be based upon the certification laws and rules in effect at the time your new application is received.

 - You must qualify for at least a Temporary Certificate to be employed as a teacher.
-If your Official Statement indicates that you are "not eligible" for a Florida certificate, it will provide you with options for completing requirements for certification.
+If your Official SOE indicates that "you are not eligible" for a Florida certificate, it will provide you with options for completing necessary requirements to become eligible for certification.

-- When you have completed the requirements listed on your Official Statement for the Temporary Certificate, send official documentation to the Bureau of Educator Certification.
-Then, your application package will be scheduled for a re-evaluation, and you will receive a "revised" Official Statement indicating that "you are eligible" for a Florida certificate.
+- When you have completed the requirements listed on your Official SOE for the Temporary Certificate, send official documentation to the Bureau of Educator Certification.
+Then, your application package will be scheduled for a re-evaluation, and you will receive a "revised" Official SOE indicating that "you are eligible" for a Florida certificate.

-- Once you receive your Official Statement indicating you are eligible for a Temporary Certificate, you may then seek employment in a Florida elementary or secondary school.
+- Once you receive your Official SOE indicating "you are eligible" for a Temporary Certificate, you may then seek employment in a Florida elementary or secondary school.

 You may review the options available for qualifying for a Temporary Certificate in the section titled "Meeting Specialization Requirements."